rhevm-qe-automation/pytest_jira/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can use lambda value for ``skipif`` parameter.
 Lambda function must take
 issue JSON as input value and return boolean-like value.
 If any JIRA ID
-returns False-like value marker line will be ignored.
+gets False-like value marker for that issue will be ignored.

 .. code:: python